Kasur Punjab, Pakistan Travel Guide

 The Androon Sheher (Inner City) area retains old architecture.
 Wander narrow lanes for traditional houses and old gates.

 Shrine of Baba Bulleh Shah is the most prominent.
-Numerous smaller local shrines and mosques also exist.
+Numerous smaller local shrines and mosques are also available.

 Kasur does not host major national places of remembrance.
 Historical plaques are localized and integrated into daily life.